Wojtec/test-restAPI/README.md

     Consuming API
-      ✓ readToken function reading token from file (23 ms) ✓ Should handle a readFile error from readToken (1 ms) ✓ refreshToken function checking if token is still valid (1 ms) ✓ Should handle a refreshToken catch error (1 ms) ✓ Should handle a loginApi catch error (329 ms)
+      ✓ readToken function reading token from file (23 ms) ✓ Should handle a readFile error from readToken (1 ms) ✓ Should handle a refreshToken catch error (1 ms) ✓ Should handle a loginApi catch error (329 ms)